 Additionally, Project Independence shifted industries, utilities and power plants to the use of coal and limited the supply of heating oil to offices, homes, etc.

 Nixon also asked Americans to lower their thermostats by at least 6 degrees.
 The hope was to reach an average daytime temperature of 68 degrees in homes, helping curtail the consumption of heating oil and coal-powered electricity across the nation.

 This could have been seen as a substantial ask of the American people, as the winter season was ramping up and temperatures were beginning to drop.
 Plus, temperatures of 70 to 72 degrees were believed to be typical for homes in the wintertime, and there was no method for federal oversight of thermostats of every home.

 Because of these considerations, the lowering of thermostats was done on a voluntary basis.
 While there was no official mandate for some of Nixon’s requested actions, by December, electricity use decreased by 10%, and gas consumption dropped by 9%.

 On March 18, 1974 – as winter drew to a close and spring began to peek through – the Arab oil ministers lifted the oil embargo.

 Although the U.S. made it through its first energy crisis, it was far from unscathed; however, lessons about energy usage and energy independence were learned.

-Two years later, the administration under President Carter created the Department of Energy.
+Two years later, the administration under President Jimmy Carter created the Department of Energy.

-And in January of that year, when the nation faced a natural gas shortage, President Carter asked Americans to lower their thermostats once again by three degrees cooler than his predecessor asked for — to a chilly 65 degrees.
+In January of that year, when the nation faced a natural gas shortage, Carter asked Americans to lower their thermostats once again by three degrees cooler than his predecessor asked – a chilly 65 degrees.